How Often Should You Exfoliate Your Face?

 It’s hard to get at-home mechanical exfoliation right.
 If you use too much pressure, you could end up damaging your skin.

 Chemical exfoliants work by breaking the bonds between dead skin cells and new skin cells so that the old skin easily rinses away.
 We know chemicals might seem bad, but some naturally occurring chemicals are excellent at exfoliating and completely safe for your skin.
+Best of all, there are many chemical exfoliants that are clean.

 Some of the most popular ingredients that work as chemical exfoliants are: